nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 3e.
 There is a duplicate listing in the listing book.
     - 3e1.
 ListingBook shows an error message.
     - Use case resumes at step 2.

-- 3f.
-Update filtered listing got some problem la idk. (to change)
-    - 3f1.
-ListingBook shows an error message.
-    - Use case resumes at step 2.

 ### **Use case: Find a job listing**